coffeecodeandcatsx/TheFeministGeek/README.md

 ### 💕 about me
 🌷 i love creating things that look soft, cozy, and a little bit magical ✨
 🎀 currently learning **React**, **TailwindCSS**, and a sprinkle of **animation magic**
-🧁 fueled by pastel colors, bubble tea, and good vibes 🌸
+🧁 fueled by pastel colors, coffee, and good vibes 🌸

 ---